ArthurLaks/AVL-Tree/README.md

 data structures.

 BST.lisp is an implementation of the binary search tree constructed entirely from cons cells.
-This is how to make a node is constructed:
+This is how a node is constructed:

  ````lisp
     (cons node-value (cons right-node left-node))
 ````

 Thus, I did not define any new types.
-AVLBST.lisp is an AVL tree that is built on BST.lisp.
+AVLTree.lisp is an AVL tree that is built on BST.lisp.
 Its nodes are defined like this:

 ````lisp